DIY Creative Gift Ideas

 Kid-friendly DIY gifts

-Why not try letting your little budding Picasso create their very own Pet Rocks!
+Why not try letting your little budding Picasso create their very own paintings or craft?

 Origami first originated in China over a thousand years ago and was further developed in Japan into a fine art form.
 Art Shed's chief Kids Art Tester Freyja loves creating Origami and wanted to show other kids how to create a super cool Cat and Heart from Mont Marte Construction Paper to gift for Christmas and birthdays!